StefH/FluentBuilder/PackageReadme.md

-# Info
-A project which uses Source Generation to create a FluentBuilder for a specified model or DTO.

 # Usage
 ### Annotate
 Annotate a class with `[FluentBuilder.AutoGenerateBuilder]` to indicate that a FluentBuilder should be generated for this class: